HyperTesto/hypertesto.me/content/blog/2024/11/from-0-to-30k-ep1/index.en.md

 - Your friend's "perfect" 50ms connection might actually perform worse than your "stable" 100ms one when jitter enters the chat

 And perhaps most importantly, we've learned that somewhere out there, a server is doing complex bandwidth calculations to figure out how to tell everyone about that one player who decided to fill their C2 with `1E+2` trolleys (because apparently regular notation isn't enough to express this level of abuse).

+[^0]: Or _Turbolent_, in CIG terms :angel:
+[^a]: Though we all know it was their "creative interpretation of flight mechanics" that led to that intimate encounter with an asteroid
+[^b]: Press F to pay respect
+[^2]: If we'll ever gonna see it